MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 > [!Tip]
 > **Free trial.** If you don’t have an Azure subscription, you can [create an Azure free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) (check out free Azure accounts [for students](https://azure.microsoft.com/free/students/)).
 With Azure you can create, deploy, and manage applications across multiple clouds, on-premises, and at the edge.
 You will get 200 USD Azure credit to use in other Azure services.

-The Q# programs can run as standalone or be called from other programming environments, and can be written, run, and tested from the [online Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace, and from your [local computer](xref:(xref:microsoft.quantum.install-qdk.overview.standalone)).
+The Q# programs can run as standalone or be called from other programming environments, and can be written, run, and tested from the [online Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace, and from your [local computer](xref:microsoft.quantum.install-qdk.overview.standalone).
 As a programming language, Q# draws familiar elements from Python, C#, and F#, and supports a basic procedural model for writing programs with loops, if/then statements, and common data types.
 It also introduces new quantum-specific data structures and operations.

 As an additional feature, the QDK supports integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.